juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

   ![](./images/read-csv-complete.JPG)

+**(5) Store row data to variables**

-- Now, we obviously want to iterate through all the rows within the data table and insert the data to JK Automation Sales Leads page.
+Now, we obviously want to iterate through all the rows within the data table and insert the data to JK Automation Sales Leads page.
 Let's focus first on getting a lead read from the data table.
 There's an quite handy command named `Map Table Row` to do this.
 Use your toolbox search to find the command and drag and drop it under the `Read CSV File` command in your Designer view.

 - When the configuration window opens, select variable **leads** to `Data Table` and then create a new variable for `Row` called **row_iterator** (since we want a variable to iterate through the data table) and set the default value for it to **1**.